dhuppenkothen/data-visualization-tutorial/_episodes/03-accessibility.md

 ![Bar graph of quantity Y for each of the categories A, B and C.]({{ page.root }}/fig/mybarchart.png)
 ~~~
 {: .language-markdown}

+In Word, right-clicking on a Figure will allow you to attach alternative text.
+In LaTex, no such
+straightforward solution exists to my knowledge.
+One solution is to make your figures as descriptive
+as possible: make sure you include the type of figure, the information that is plotted, and the
+main conclusion that the reader should draw from the figure.
+This will help a wide range of
+readers make sense of your figures!

 For viewers with low vision, high contrast in your figures can be extremely important.
 Make
 sure you use high-contrast colours to convey the most important information, your fonts are